 Native to Appalachia, this incredibly attractive plant boasts fern-like foliage and uniquely-shaped, pink or white flowers.
 Typically found in forest undergrowth, fringed bleeding heart (Dicentra eximia) does best if there’s a similar setup in your garden: full to partial shade and moist, fertile soil.

-Zones 3 to 9 are the best place to grow these deer-toxic perennials, and though they usually only bloom in the spring, they may surprise you with sporadic summer and fall blooms.
+Zones 3 to 9 are the best place to grow these deer-resistant plants, and though they usually only bloom in the spring, they may surprise you with sporadic summer and fall blooms.

 You may have the wild version of this beautiful garden flower already growing on your land.
-These white, pink, or yellow flowers have hairy stems and leaves, meaning their long-lasting blooms will be left to flower all season long with no nibbles to stunt their growth.
+The white, pink, or yellow flowers on these deer-resistant plants have hairy stems and leaves, meaning their long-lasting blooms will be left to flower all season long with no nibbles to stunt their growth.

 The domesticated strains (Potentilla fruticosa) form an attractive, low-growing shrub with buttercup-like flowers.
 Grow them in full or partial sun in zones 2 to 7.
 Though they do best in well-draining, rich soil, they can also grow in rocky or clay-heavy soils as well.